scikit-hep/uproot3/README.rst

 Caching data
 ============

-Every time you ask for arrays, uproot goes to the file and re-reads them.
+Every time you ask for arrays, Uproot goes to the file and re-reads them.
 For especially large arrays, this can take a long time.

-For quicker access, uproot’s array-reading functions have a **cache** parameter, which is an entry point for you to manage your own cache.
+For quicker access, Uproot’s array-reading functions have a **cache** parameter, which is an entry point for you to manage your own cache.
 The **cache** only needs to behave like a dict (many third-party Python caches do).